OfficeDev/hands-on-labs/O3652/O3652-2 Deep Dive in Office Word Add-ins/Lab.md

 	![](Images/Fig03.png)

 5. Take a look at the structure of the new Visual Studio solution once it has been created.
-At a high-level, the new solution has been created using two Visual Studio projects named **ContentWriter** and **ContentWriterWeb**.
-You should also observe that the top project contains a top-level manifest for the Add-in named **ContentWriterManifest** which contains a single file named **ContentWriter.xml**.
+At a high-level, the new solution has been created using two Visual Studio projects named **StatementOfWork** and **StatementOfWorkWeb**.
+You should also observe that the top project contains a top-level manifest for the Add-in named **StatementOfWorkManifest** which contains a single file named **StatementOfWork.xml**.

 	![](Images/Fig04.png)

-6. In the Solution Explorer, double-click on the node named **ContentWriterManifest** to open the Add-in manifest file in the Visual Studio designer.
-Update the **Display Name** settings in the Add-in manifest from **ContentWriter** to **Content Writer Add-in**.
+6. In the Solution Explorer, double-click on the node named **StatementOfWorkManifest** to open the Add-in manifest file in the Visual Studio designer.
+Update the **Display Name** settings in the Add-in manifest from **StatementOfWork** to **Statement of Work Add-In**.

 	![](Images/Fig05.png)

-7. Save and close **ContentWriterManifest**.
+7. Save and close **StatementOfWorkManifest**.
 8. Over the next few steps you will walk through the default Add-in implementation that Visual Studio generated for you when the Add-in project was created.
 Begin by looking at the structure of the **AddIn** folder which has two important files named **app.css** and **app.js** which contain CSS styles and JavaScript code which is to be used on an app-wide basis.

 	![](Images/Fig06.png)